jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 ### How secure is this?
 Well let’s think about the threat model.
 Mostly it would be someone attacking our infrastructure itself so we should make sure all these servers are isolated on the network from the rest of the stack.

-The next threat would be the users code and secrets that we are running.
+The next threat would be the users' code and secrets that we are running.
 After breaking out of a container it would leave the hacker still in the firecracker VM so they will still need to break out of the VM.
 This would be the case in the event of a container runtime bug.

 #### Monitoring, monitoring, monitoring.